NotAShelf/nvf/docs/manual/release-notes/rl-0.9.md

     ];
   }
   ```
+- `languages.{terraform,hcl}`: LSP servers now default to `tofu-ls`.
+While this
+  is unlikely to cause any noticeable change in behavior or breakage, it's
+  mentioned just in case.

 Some other settings and commands are now deprecated but are still supported.

 - The `setupOpts.mappings` options were also removed.
 Use the built-in Neovim
   settings (nvf's {option}`vim.keymaps`)

 ## Changelog {#sec-release-0-9-changelog}